GluuFederation/docs-clustermgr-prod/beta/source/deploy/index.md

 `Monitoring` and `Logging Management`, respectively, can be found in the left-hand menu.

-Simply click `Setup Monitoring` and `Setup Logging` to take advantage of these features.
+### Monitoring
+Monitoring offers a quick glimpse at performance and potential issues.

 ![Monitoring Screen](../img/Cluster_Manager-15.png)

-Monitoring offers a quick glimpse at performance and potential issues.

-![Logging Screen](../img/Cluster_Manager-16.png)
+### Logging
 Logging gathers logs from all the nodes for troubleshooting.
 These logs can be sorted by log type (oxAuth, oxTrust, HTTPD[Apache2], OpenDJ and Redis), Host and also string search filters for easy sorting.

+![Logging Screen](../img/Cluster_Manager-16.png)